Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

 \section{Methodology}

 LLM systems have evolved from text-based interaction~\cite{gpt3} to vision-language models~\cite{tsimpoukelli2021multimodal}, which support multimodal text and images, to general-purpose multimodal LLMs~\cite{wu2023next} that support any combination of text, image, video, and audio as inputs and outputs.
-For immersive 3D environments, while multimodal interactive systems assisted by LLMs have been proposed~\cite{de2024llmr, konenkov2024vrgpt, giunchi2024dreamcodevr}, there is still need to investigate their effects on user behaviour and interaction patterns.
-We have designed \textsc{AssistVR}, an LLM-assisted multimodal interactive system for the purpose of studying typical interaction patterns and interaction barriers in an example task that involves editing an indoor scene to match a given target appearance using multimodal speech commands and raycast selections.
-The design of \textsc{AssistVR} fulfills high-level requirements of multimodal interaction and integration of LLM by incorporating speech and raycast pointing as different interaction modalities for the 3D editing task and follows a method similar to LLMR~\cite{de2024llmr} to integrate LLMs including Azure CLU and GPT-4o with scene graph information and the post-processing pipeline in Unity to provide an integrated scene editing system.
+For immersive 3D environments, while multimodal interactive systems assisted by LLMs have been proposed~\cite{de2024llmr, konenkov2024vrgpt, giunchi2024dreamcodevr}, there is still need to investigate their effects on user behavior and interaction patterns.
+We have designed \textsc{AssistVR} to provide an integrated speech-and-pointing 3D editing system.

 Through a scene editing user study, we gather quantitative usage data and qualitative feedback from post-experience questionnaires.
+The study is approved by the research ethics committee in the Department of Engineering at the University of Cambridge.
 Collectively, these results help us to identify main interaction strategies as well as reoccurring interaction patterns.
 Through post-hoc analysis of the study data, we identify key barriers in user interaction with LLM-assisted interactive systems in virtual reality and propose design implications for future LLM-assisted interactive systems.

-\paragraph{Apparatus.} To study user behaviour and patterns when interacting with LLM-assisted 3D scene editing systems, we designed \textsc{AssistVR}.
+\paragraph{Apparatus.} To study user behavior and patterns when interacting with LLM-assisted 3D scene editing systems, we designed \textsc{AssistVR}.
 An outline of the system workflow is provided in \Cref{fig:workflow}.
 The system leverages large language models such as Microsoft Azure Conversational Language Understanding (Azure CLU, as shown in grey) and GPT-4 Omni (GPT-4o, as shown in blue)~\cite{OpenAI_2024, achiam2023gpt} to process user natural language input.
+Azure CLU extracts intents and key entities from the user natural language input, and GPT-4o catches all exceptions which cannot be handled by the Azure CLU classifier to provide speech instructions to the user.